machinetranslate/machinetranslate.org/applications/workflows/file-translation.md

 description: Translating various types of files from one language to another while preserving formatting and content
 ---

-**File translation** refers to the process of converting data stored in a specific format on one computer or system to a different format that can be used by the same or a different processing system on another computer.
-This process involves translating data from the source file into a target file that can be read and processed by the target system.
-File translation is often necessary when transferring information systems from one computer to another, as it allows for the preservation of data integrity and functionality across different systems and platforms.
+**File translation** is the translation of data from an input file into an output file.
+File translation preserves the file data integrity and functionality across different systems and platforms.

+## File Types

+File translation can involve various file types:

+- Text
+- Markdown
+- HTML
+- XML
+- JSON
+- Microsoft Office
+- Image

-File translation can involve various file types, including text files, markdown files, HTML files, XML files, JSON files, Microsoft Office files, and image files, among others.
-The translation process can be manual, involving the writing of specific translation programs for each file pair, or automated using generalized translation algorithms and machine learning techniques.
+The translation process can be manual, involving the writing of specific translation programs for each file pair, or automated using generalised translation algorithms and machine learning techniques.

-The benefits of file translation include the ability to transfer information across linguistic and system barriers, expanding the reach and accessibility of information to a wider audience.
-File translation also enables the preservation of data integrity and functionality across different systems and platforms, ensuring that data can be used and processed effectively in its translated form.

 {% assign apis = site.data.apis | where_exp: 'api', 'api.file_translation == true' %}